josephlhall/draft-hall-iasa2-struct/draft-hall-iasa2-struct.md

   IAOC.

-# IETFAdminOrg
+# IAO

 ## Responsibilities

-IETFAdminOrg would be established to provide administrative support to the IETF.
+IAO would be established to provide administrative support to the IETF.
 It would have no authority over standards development activities.

-The proposed responsibilities of the IETFAdminOrg are listed below.
+The proposed responsibilities of the IAO are listed below.
 Whether these responsibilities would be carried out by staff, contractors, community volunteers, or a mix would be at the discretion of the Executive Director and his or her staff (see {{staffing}}).
 The responsibilities are:

 * Operations.
-The IETFAdminOrg is responsible for supporting the ongoing operations of the IETF, including meetings and non-meeting activities.
+The IAO is responsible for supporting the ongoing operations of the IETF, including meetings and non-meeting activities.

 * Finances.
-The IETFAdminOrg is responsible for managing the IETF's finances and budget.
+The IAO is responsible for managing the IETF's finances and budget.

 * Fundraising.
-The IETFAdminOrg is responsible for raising money on behalf of the IETF.
+The IAO is responsible for raising money on behalf of the IETF.

-Housing these responsibilities at IETFAdminOrg is designed to address the problems described in {lack-clarity} concerning lack of clarity around responsibility, representation, and authority.
-By having IETFAdminOrg manage the IETF's finances and conduct the IETF's fundraising, confusion about who is responsible for representing the IETF to sponsors and who directs the uses of sponsorship funds could be reduced or eliminated.
-Having IETFAdminOrg reside in a legal entity and take responsibility for operations would allow the org to execute its own contracts without the need for further approvals from ISOC.
+Housing these responsibilities at IAO is designed to address the problems described in {lack-clarity} concerning lack of clarity around responsibility, representation, and authority.
+By having IAO manage the IETF's finances and conduct the IETF's fundraising, confusion about who is responsible for representing the IETF to sponsors and who directs the uses of sponsorship funds could be reduced or eliminated.
+Having IAO reside in a legal entity and take responsibility for operations would allow the org to execute its own contracts without the need for further approvals from ISOC.

-The IETFAdminOrg would be expected to conduct its work according to the following principles:
+The IAO would be expected to conduct its work according to the following principles:

 * Transparency.
-The IETFAdminOrg would be expected to keep the IETF community informed about its work and to engage the community and/or the AC, as appropriate, to obtain community input.
+The IAO would be expected to keep the IETF community informed about its work and to engage the community and/or the AC, as appropriate, to obtain community input.

 * Responsiveness to the community.
-The IETFAdminOrg would be expected to act consistently with the documented consensus of the IETF community, to be responsive to the community's needs, and to adapt its decisions in response to community feedback.
+The IAO would be expected to act consistently with the documented consensus of the IETF community, to be responsive to the community's needs, and to adapt its decisions in response to community feedback.

 * Diligence.
-The IETFAdminOrg would be expected to act responsibly so as to minimize risks to IETF participants and to the future of the IETF as a whole.
+The IAO would be expected to act responsibly so as to minimize risks to IETF participants and to the future of the IETF as a whole.